-- Carries a maximum of just 53 passengers, offering a very personalised experience
+- Carries a maximum of just 53 passengers, offering an exclusive experience

 - With epic 300 degree views from the Panoramic lounge, you can stay warm while never missing the action

-- Its high ice class rating makes it perfect for bear sightings in the pack ice
+- A high ice class rating means it is perfect for bear sightings in the pack ice

-- You will travel with highly experienced expedition staff who know the region extremely well Provides a good choice of comfortable and well proportioned cabin categories
+- Good choice of comfortable and well proportioned cabin categories

 Prices, Departures and Inclusions

 * Note: Prices are per person.
 Paid in USD ($) - figure above is based on today's exchange rate.
 Actual cost $5890

 Single Supplement: For those travelling solo who would like their own cabin, the single supplement in a twin cabin is 1.7 times the cost of a single berth.
 However, there is no single supplement for passengers willing to share a cabin.

 Child Policy: At date of embarkation, the minimum age restriction of 8 years and a minimum height and weight requirement of 64 lbs or 29kg and 48” or 1.2 meters must be met.